Lab Test Guide

 Muscle biopsy – By going a little deeper into the tissue than with the skin biopsy, the surgeon can take a sample of muscle to be examined for signs of damage to the muscle fibers.
 Findings can confirm a diagnosis of polymyositis or vasculitis.

 Joint fluid tests – In this procedure, which is similar to drawing blood, the doctor inserts a needle into a joint space and removes fluid.
-An examination of the fluid may reveal uric acid crystals, confirming a diagnosis of gout or bacteria, suggesting that the joint inflammation is caused by infection.
+An examination of the fluid may reveal uric acid crystals, confirming a diagnosis of gout; it can also reveal the presence of other types of crystals.
+Bacteria cultured from joint fluid can demonstrate that the joint inflammation is caused by an infection.

 Monitoring Disease Severity and Medication Response